-We would like to invite you to take part in a oneoff opportunity: to be part of an innovative river freight pilot.
-The pilot aims to assess how goods delivered by the river and handled at Wood's Quay on the Embankment can be incorporated within urban, but the pilot aims to assess how goods delivered by the river as issuanable (emitting less than half the carbon of road transport), reliable and can improve local air quality.
-Launching on 26 July 2022.
+We would like to invite you to take part in a oneoff opportunity; to be part of an innovative river freight pilot.
+The pilot aims to assess how goods delivered by the river and handled at Wood's Guay on the Embankment can be incorporated within urban, just-in-time logistics.
+Bringing goods into central London via the river is sustainable (emitting less than half the carbon of road transport), reliable and can improve abon of road transport), reliable and can improve abon of road transport), reliable and can improve abon of road transport), reliable within the contraining part?
 What would you gain from taking part?
-An apportunity to be part of an innovative, central London pilot which will be well publicised and used as a benchmark case study The chance to contribute towards a scheme that aims to reduce congestion and pollution in London Support your own environmental and sustainable goals: moving more light freight by river will have positive net zero implications Working with a network of London organisations collaborating on a common goal, to improve our city COMPLETE CARCYCLE antalis Marketters Launching to the river is successful to the contributions Launching on 26 July 2022.
-What would you gain from taking part?
-An apportunity to be part of an innovative, central London An apportunity to be part of an innovative, central London An apportunity to be part of an innovative, central London An apportunity to be part of an innovative, central London An apportunity to be part of an innovative, central London An apportunity to be part of an innov
+The chance to contribute towards a scheme that aims to reduce congestion and pollution in London Support your own environmental and sustainable goals: moving more light freight by river will have positive net zero implications Working with a network of London organisations collaborating on a common goal, to improve our city COMPLETE CARECYCLE and Support Sup